How Do Lenders Approve Loans for a House Based on Income?

 On the other hand, the higher your income is, the lower your debt to income ratio is.
 If you have a high income and low debt, you’re in the best position to afford a home.
 However, if you income and debt are low, you might still qualify for a home loan.

-Do You Need a Job to Afford a House?
 In short: not necessarily.
 There are several circumstances where someone might not need a job to buy a home.
 If you are retired and receive payouts from your retirement accounts, if you are independently wealthy and don’t need a home loan, and so on.
 If you don’t have a job but think you can afford a home, talk to your real estate agent about your options.

 Conclusion